farhan-syah/spark/SPARK.md

 A: Any board works - digital kanban tools, sticky notes, whiteboard.

 **Q: What skills does our team need?**
-A: Work decomposition (breaking tasks into <1 week pieces) and an effective Product Owner who can prioritize, remove blockers, and communicate strategy.
+A: Work decomposition (breaking tasks into <1 week pieces) and a team culture of shared ownership, guided by a Product Owner who focuses on strategy and empowers the team to manage its own flow.
 These skills develop with practice.

 **Q: How do we handle multiple priorities?**
 A: OKRs force prioritization.
 If everything is urgent, nothing is urgent.